compiledpanda/jwt/README.md

 `-o, --output` - Go template string to format the output

 ### Validate
-Validate the jwt (string or `-` to read from stdin).
+Validate the jwt (string, `@file`, or `-` to read from stdin).
 Will return an error code if JWT is invalid or fails a validation step

 `jwt validate [options] <jwt>`